MikeCook9994/5th-Edition-Hombrew/Subclasses/Cleric/Leisure Domain.md

 ## Sluggish Spellcasting
 *8th-level Leisure Domain feature*

-Damaging a creature with a cleric cantrip also decreases their movement speed by 5 feet until the end of their next turn.
+When you damage a creature with a cleric cantrip, their movement speed is reduced by 5 feet until the end of their next turn.

+This penalty increases to 10 feet when you reach 14th level.

 ## Strategic Procrastination
 *17th-level Leisure Domain feature*